Guangning County

 Guangning County, alternately romanized as Kwongning County, (Note: Guangning has also been romanized as Kwang Ning.) is a county in western Guangdong, China, under the administration of the prefecture-level city of Zhaoqing.
 Guangning County has an area of 2380 km2, with a population of 408,112 (2020 census).

 Name

 The Explanation of County Names states that the name of Guangning County—literally "widely" or "broadly pacified"—is a reference to the defeat of a large mob of bandits by the central government in 1559, shortly before the founding of the county.

 History

 Guangning County was founded on October 30, 1559, under the Jiajing Emperor of the Ming.
 It has formed part of Zhaoqing since at least the Qing.

 Geography and climate

-Lying in the valley of Sui River, Guangning has been developing along the riversides.
-Surrounded by green hills and mountains, Guangning is considered as a pearl in a greenery cradle.
+Lying in the valley of Sui River, Guangning has developed along the riversides.

-Average temperature in January is 12.4 °C, in July is 28.3 °C, with an annual precipitation of 1,717 mm.